Do you know how to fill a frozen bird bath without breaking it?

 When I wake up to a rock-solid frozen world as happened today, I know my winged garden visitors will appreciate it if I fill frozen bird baths for them.
 Sure, they’ll peck at frost covered leaves and rooftops, but there isn’t much in the way of liquid water to slake their thirst.
-And this week, as cold air from the North Pole continues to seep southward into much of the US, there’s little likelihood they’ll find much liquid in the neighborhood.
-Even ponds at sea level are beginning to freeze up around here — not a common occurrence.
+When cold air from the North Pole (or somewhere else that’s frigid) seeps southward into much of the US, there’s little likelihood they’ll find much liquid in the neighborhood.
+Even ponds at sea level are begin to freeze up!

 What kind of birdbaths should you not fill in freezing weather?

 So not every bird bath is going to work well in freezing weather.
 In fact before cold weather sets in, glass bird baths should be drained and stored for winter.
 And ceramic vessels should be stored too.
 But other bird baths will work just fine.